Laryngeal Cancer: Treatment Questions

 Getting ready for treatment

-Is there anything I?should?do to get ready for treatment?
+Is there anything I can do to get ready for treatment?

 How long will each treatment take?